 All expenditure included in the Financial Activity Statement is incurred in accordance with the provisions of the 2022-23 revised budget or has been authorised in advance by Council where applicable.

-That Council NOTES the Financial Activity Statement for the period ended 30 April 2023 forming Attachment 1 to this Report.
+That Council NOTES the Financial Activity Statement for the period ended 30 April 2023 forming Attachment 1 to Report CJ098-06/23.

-To access this attachment on electronic document, click here: Attach13brf230613.pdf
+To access this attachment on electronic document, click here: Attach13BRF230613.pdf